-Cantù / Orefici
+Cantù / Orefici building

 Transparency and rigor to redesign two buildings that have repeatedly been rewritten: a court and penthouses become occasions for contemporary grafts.

-concept, preliminary design, final, executive, DA - 2017 / 2019
+concept, schematic, final, construction design, DA - 2017 / 2019